Track: Control & Operations

 The C&O profiles incorporate a research project that builds on the learning gained from the taught modules.
 C&O research projects focus on academic quality and the contribution to the body of knowledge in the field.

-The Control & Operations track is one of six tracks within the Aerospace Engineering master programme.
+The Control & Operations track is one of five tracks within the Aerospace Engineering master programme.
 On graduation, students receive a Master of Science degree in Aerospace Engineering (Control & Operations).